hfarooqui/knowledge_base/docs/aws_storage.md

 	- Data Transfer Pricing
 		- Transfer Acceleration: Enables fast, easy and secure transfers of files over long distances between end users and S3 bucket.
 It takes advantage of Amazons CloudFront's globally distributed Edge locations (much closer to end user compared to S3 location).
 As the data arrives at Edge location it is routed to Amazons S3 over optimized network path
 - Lifecycle management (E.g. Delete files older than 30 days or move it from one storage tier to another)

+###Security & Encryption
+- By default buckets are **private** and all the files stored inside the bucket are private
+- S3 buckets can be configured to create **access logs** which logs all the requests made to S3 bucket
+- **Encryption**
+  - In Transit: Transfer data to and from bucket
+    - SSL/TLS
+  - At Rest
-- Encryption
+   - Server side encryption
+     -  Amazon S3 Managed Keys (SSE-S3)
+	   Each object is encrypted with unique key employing strong multi factor authentication.
+Amazon encrypts and regulary rotates the master key.
+Amazon handles all the keys
+     -  Key Management Service (SSE-KMS)
+	   Comes with additional benifits and charge.
+Seperate permission for use for envalope key.
+Envalope key is the key that protects the data's encryption key.
+It provides Audit Trails feature as to who is using the key (who is decrypting what and when)
+     - Customer provided keys (SSE-C)
+	   You manage the key and Amazon manages the encryption
     - Client side encryption
- - Server side encryption
-  - with Amazon S3 Managed Keys (SSE-S3)
-  - With KMS (SSe-KMS)
-  - With customer provided keys (SSE-C)
-- By default buckets are private and all the files stored inside the bucket are private
+   You encrypt the data on your client side and upload it

 ###Data consistancy model for S3
 - Read after write consistancy for PUTS of new objects